Starfield-Community-Patch/Starfield-Community-Patch/CONTRIBUTING.md

 * Grab any issue in the `No Status` column and move it to `Vetting`.
   * Attempt to reproduce the issue.
+  * Add a comment stating that you reproduced the issue, for the record.
-  * Add any additional notes or instructions to the ticket and, if it is reproducible, move it to the `Vetted` column.
+  * Add any additional notes or instructions to the ticket.
+  * If it is reproducible and seems relatively in scope, move it to the `Vetted` column.
 * Grab any issue in the `In Pull Request - QA` column and test that the issue has been resolved.
   * Add any additional notes to the ticket and, if it is resolved, sign off